Sweet Kiss (band)

 Sweet Kiss is a Japanese pop band made up of Saaya Irie, Runa Okada, and Jessica.
 They have debuted only releasing a couple of songs.

 The band rumored its breakup on May 12, 2006.
 Two of the members, Irie and Okada, went on to form a new trio, named "Chase," with Rio Iguchi.
 Furthermore, all Chase members starred together in a number of Japanese horror movies.
-These include Carved (Slit Mouthed Woman) and Shoujo Rei (Girl Ghost).
+These include Carved: The Slit-Mouthed Woman and Shoujo Rei (Girl Ghost).

 Music

 As Sweet Kiss, in addition to all Sweet Kiss members performing a special audio track in the anime DVD set Class 5-2, Sweet Kiss also released a number of songs for the anime.
 Note, in the special edition Saaya voiced the role of Chika!